defrex/js-depends/README.md

 ## Node.js lib

+_this section is a little out of date, see depends.coffe for the real goods_

 depends is also usable as a node.js library.
 There are three operations: `manage`, `writeMap` and `writeLoader`.

     var depends = require('depends');